imrulo/lat.eth/temperature-check-post.md

 ---

-**🌍 "Defending Spanish Language and Latino Identity Through Blockchain Technology"**
+**🌍 "Evangelizing ENS to Latinos Across the Balkans - Starting with Serbia"**

 ---

-*This proposal represents a revolutionary approach to cultural preservation that combines Latino cultural expression with blockchain technology to defend Spanish language and Latino identity in the digital age.*
+*This proposal represents a revolutionary approach to regional ENS evangelization that combines Latino cultural expression with blockchain technology to defend Spanish language and Latino identity across the Balkans, starting with Serbia as our pilot region.*